 As part of the pay equity process, employers are required to notify the Pay Equity Commissioner if they established a pay equity committee on their own initiative or at the request of an employee.

-If you, as an employer, have established a pay equity committee on your own initiative or at the request of an employee, you must notify the Pay Equity Commissioner by filling out a form.
-The form will be made available when the Act comes into force.
+As an employer, if you have established a pay equity committee on your own initiative or at the request of an employee, you can request the form by contacting the Office of the Pay Equity Commissioner at: firstname.lastname@example.org.

 Make an authorization request